-Further details can be found in the "Guidelines for the Senior Learning Community" in Biology/Microbiology/Biopsychology which can be downloaded below.
+Further details can be found in the "Guidelines for the Senior Learning Community" in General Biology/Microbiology & Immunology/Molecular & Cellular Biochemistry/Neuroscience and Biopsychology (within the department) which can be downloaded below.

-In their "Senior Thesis” (BI/MI 400) seniors will elaborate a thesis that must follow a particular format using the template within the guidelines.
+In their "Senior Thesis in Biological Sciences" (BI 400) seniors will elaborate a thesis that must follow a particular format using the template within the guidelines.

 After a student declares her/his major, it is strongly recommended to collect information about the research areas of the professors of the department and to contact them for possible research collaborations.

-To better tailor a senior project to the wishes and capabilities of a student, some professors require students to spend at least one semester of research in their lab (usually as BI/MI 493/494: Undergraduate Research) before they enter into BI/MI 400E under their supervision.
+To better tailor a senior project to the wishes and capabilities of a student, some professors require students to spend at least one semester of research in their lab (usually as BI/MI/MCB/NS 493/494: Undergraduate Research) before they enter into BI/MI/MCB/NS 400E under their supervision.